 My semi-regular round-up of articles, essays, and opinions of note for discerning Pagans and Heathens.

-That’s all I have for now, have a great day!
+Only 39 days till Samhain!
+That is all I have for now, have a good day.